joelgardner/Kiko-plus/_posts/2017-06-30-part4-backend-microservices-architecture.md

 })
 ```

-We've introduce a few new dependencies here:
+We've introduced a few new dependencies here:
  - In `storage-listener.js`, we import something called `iife` from `../../util`.  `iife` is just a very simple wrapper around an `async` function that cleans up our code a bit:

 ```js